Walk-up tickets are not available. Please purchase your ticket online prior to arrival. Masks recommended, but no longer required.

 Studio Hanson Roberts has shaped a new, one-of-a-kind experience for children and adults alike that will encourage imaginative exploration at an intimate level.
 They championed the MicroZoo as a model for accessibility and sustainability, by maximizing the programing within the existing footprint.
 The zoo landscape design engages visitors as part of the educational experience.

-Resident animals include Edward the African spurred tortoise, slender-tailed meerkat, ring-tailed lemur, raccoon, domestic European rabbit, American flamingo, scarlet ibis, red and blue macaw, fulvous whistling duck, Von der decken hornbill, Hamerkop, Koi fish, African cichlid fish and more.
+Resident animals include Edward the African spurred tortoise, slender-tailed meerkat, raccoon, domestic European rabbit, American flamingo, scarlet ibis, red and blue macaw, fulvous whistling duck, Von der decken hornbill, Hamerkop, Koi fish, African cichlid fish and more.

 The Zoo is home to more than 50 species of animals—about 200 specimens in all.
 Many of them are brought to schools as part of our Science Outreach program.
 Some of our animals include, rabbits, raccoons, meerkats, flamingos, parrots, freshwater fish, invertebrates, and a giant tortoise!